mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 #### Core Reduction

 The core of the reduction is very similar to the reduction which is currently being performed.
-The individual tasks are split up into "simple" algorithmic tasks.
+The individual steps are split up into "simple" algorithmic tasks.

 The reduction core performs the following tasks: